teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 > To learn how to select components using `@teambit.workspace/variants`, [see here](https://bit.dev/teambit/workspace/variants).

 ### Remove a dependency

 Dependency policies can also be used to remove a dependency.
-That's especially useful when a dependency is not defined correctly.
+That's especially useful when a dependency is not defined with the correct dependency type.
 For example, a module can be "moved" from `dependencies` to `peerDependencies` by removing it from `dependencies` and listing it under `peerDependencies`.

 ```json